 5.6.
 Release profilling

 UV-Vis spectroscopy was utilised to determine release of protein over a 5-day period.
 WPI-γ-PGA hydrogel samples and the WPI0 control samples with a mass of 1 g were treated with 5 mL PBS and incubated for a 5-day period at 37C (n=15).
-After 5 days the solute was analysed UV-vis spectroscopy using Nanodrop (ThermoFisher, Loughborough, United Kingdom) with on λ280 nm and λ216 nm.
+After 5 days the solute was analysed by UV-vis spectroscopy using Nanodrop (ThermoFisher, Loughborough, United Kingdom) with a focus on two wavelengths, namely λ280 nm and λ216 nm.

 5.7.
 Mechanical analysis

-Compression analysis was utilised to determine the effect the addition of the different molecular weight γ-PGA on the structural integrity of the hydrogels.
-WPI- γ-PGA hydrogel were formed to concentrations consistent with the investigation, with a height of 10mm and a radius of 4 mm.
+Compression analysis was utilised to determine the effect of the addition of the different molecular weight γ-PGA preparations on the structural integrity of the hydrogels.
+WPI- γ-PGA hydrogels were formed to concentrations consistent with the investigation, with a height of 10mm and a radius of 4 mm.
 The compression analysis was conducted with an Instron 3345 (United States of America).
 The rate of compression was 2 mm/min.
-The Young’s modulus, compressive strength, and strain at break of the hydrogels was calculated the following formulas.
+The Young’s modulus, compressive strength, and strain at break of the hydrogels was calculated using the following formulae.

 Youngs modulus (Ε) was calculated as,